Rajarshi12321/Text2SQLAssignment/readme.md

 - The system uses Google's Gemini model for natural language processing
 - Queries are validated and optimized before execution
 - Results are formatted for clear display
+- The inferenced dataset containing the natural language queries, generated SQL queries and their outputs is stored in `inferenced_results.csv`
+- The CSV file includes columns for:
+  - Query Number
+  - Natural Language Query
+  - Difficulty
+  - Query
+  - SQL_Generated
+  - Results

 ## License